skip to content

 00:40:52 - Scott Steinlage

-Is.
-And I think this would be a huge lead magnet for you because if you created that but packaged it as a separate thing and sure.
-Put it in your Lean Web Club as well.
-So they get it, but.
-Because they get everything in there anyway.
-Right.
+And I think this would be a huge lead magnet for you, because if you created that but packaged it as a separate thing and, sure, put it in your Lean Web Club as well so they get it, because they get everything in there anyway, right?
 But take this and create it as a giveaway for subscribing to your list.
-Right.
-And I think that if you compare it to all these austs that are popping up around, you're gonna get a lot of probably negative and positive feedback, but used to that, it's gonna be, I mean, especially on Twitter, if you're negative.
-Oh, your game.
+And I think that if you compare it to all these auths that are popping up around, you're gonna get a lot of probably negative and positive feedback, but you're used to that.
+Especially on Twitter, if you're negative.
+Oh, you're game.
 You're gonna be good.
 Yeah, I think that would be awesome.
-And then.
-Yeah, let's see another 5,000 people in there.
-Right.
+And then, yeah, let's see another 5,000 people in there, right.

 00:41:36 - Anthony Campolo